MyotherRepo/Seat_Booking_APP-SaaS-/README.md

+# Project Title

+A brief description of what this project does and who it's for-

-# 🪑 Hybrid Workplace Seat Booking System
+#  Hybrid Workplace Seat Booking System

 A flexible **seat reservation and attendance system** for hybrid workplaces — built with **Django** (REST API backend) and **React** (frontend).
 Supports real-time seat booking, waitlisting, attendance marking, analytics, and multi-org (SaaS) architecture.

 ---

-## 🧠 Assumptions
+## Assumptions

-- 🧑 Employees must book seats before visiting the office.
+-  Employees must book seats before visiting the office.
-- 📍 Floor plans and seat locations are pre-defined by **management**.
+-  Floor plans and seat locations are pre-defined by **management**.
-- 📅 Employees can **view availability** on a given date via a floor plan UI.
+-  Employees can **view availability** on a given date via a floor plan UI.
-- 🔒 Users must **mark attendance** on arrival — unmarked seats by 10:00 AM are freed.
+-  Users must **mark attendance** on arrival — unmarked seats by 10:00 AM are freed.
-- 🔁 Cancelled or no-show seats are **auto-assigned to waitlisted users**.
+-  Cancelled or no-show seats are **auto-assigned to waitlisted users**.
-- 🏢 Multiple organizations can use the platform, each operating in its own namespace.
+-  Multiple organizations can use the platform, each operating in its own namespace.

 ---

-## 🔄 General Flow
+##  General Flow

-### 🧑 Employee
+###  Employee

 1. **Login** → Token Auth
 2. **View Floor Plan** → Clickable UI